 platform.
 Many self-published authors either lack the business knowledge, desire or ability to promote their work after it's published.
 As a result, the books

-best seller, with the other marginally profitable books making enough to keep the publishers in business and pay the overhead.
+the occasional best seller, with the other marginally profitable books making enough to keep the publishers in business and pay the overhead.

 With traditional publishing, most rights to the author’s work are owned by the publisher for the contract period.
 Sometimes the book won't be released for